cedexis/cloudflare-radar/cloudflare.md

 - Enterprise $1,000 - PLT Charts, unlimited Alerts

 #### Live Tour
 If you would like to see a live sample of how the top Internet providers are performing, check out our [Country Reports](http://www.cedexis.com/reports/#?report=isp&country=US).
-We also have a [network statistics widget](http://www.cedexis.com/reports/widget.html) that is freely available for anyone to include in their website.
+We also provide a [network statistics widget](http://www.cedexis.com/reports/widget.html) that is freely available for anyone to include in their website.
 This is just a small sample of information available to you as a Cedexis community member.

 #### About Cedexis
 We are passionate about making the Internet faster.
 We are also passionate about web site performance, statistics and data visualization.
 We've only scratched the surface on what Cedexis can do for you.
 Check out our [website](http://www.cedexis.com), we'd love to hear from you!